sap-tutorials/Tutorials/tutorials/s4sdkjs-odata-service-cloud-foundry/s4sdkjs-odata-service-cloud-foundry.md

 [OPTION BEGIN [Mock Server]]
-If you are running a mock server locally on port 3000, use the following example.
+In the code snippet below, we assume that you have a mock server running locally on port 3000.
 Documentation on the mock server can be found [here](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html).

 ```JavaScript / TypeScript
 function getAllBusinessPartners(): Promise<BusinessPartner[]> {
   return BusinessPartner.requestBuilder()